jvanasco/dogpile_backend_redis_advanced/README.md

 | msgpack.packb(AltCachedValue(string)) | '\x92\xa1a\xceW\xafi\xe2' | '\x92\xabmellifluous\xceW\xafi\xe2' |

-This is how dogpile caches "a"
+This is how `dogpile.cache` stores "a"

 `cdogpile.cache.api\nCachedValue\np0\n(S'a'\np1\n(dp2\nS'ct'\np3\nF1471113698.76127\nsS'v'\np4\nI1\nstp5\nRp6\n.`

-This package lets us cache a raw string and trick dogpile into thinking it is timely
+This package lets us cache a raw string and trick `dogpile.cache` into thinking it is timely

 `a`